ruby-processing/jbox2d/examples/README.md

 ### Source of Sketches

 These sketches have been translated from 'vanilla processing sketches' by Dan Shiffman.
-The original sketches were designed to run with the Box2D-for-processing library which has a subtlely different interface for the pbox2d gem.
+The original sketches were designed to run with the Box2D-for-processing library which has a subtlely different interface from the pbox2d gem.
 There is probably scope for further refactoring most of the sketches to make them more ruby-like (then mouse_spring example has perhaps travelled furthest from the original version).

 ### java_args.txt